zwdoescode/MobilityGen/README.md

 ### Step 4 - Build a scenario

+Now that we have a ROS format Occupancy Map of our environment, we're ready to use MobilityGen!

-Perform the following steps in the ``MobilityGen`` extension window.
+Perform the following steps in the ``MobilityGen`` extension window to build a new scenario.

 1. Under ``Stage`` paste the following, corresponding to the environment USD we used in [Step 3](#step-3---create-an-occupancy-map)